manojgayala/POPL1/Language Manual.md

 # Introduction
 This manual describes the Tureasy language in detail.
 All the specifications related to language features and basic essentials are covered in subsequent sections.
 The reader is advised to go through the tutorial before referring to the manual for getting familiarised with the syntax and concepts of Tureasy.
 The manual is mainly intended for people who are comfortable to code in Tureasy and wish to explore precise rules about particular aspects of the language.

-# Lexical Analysis
+# Lexical Structure

-# Data models
+# Types, values and Variables

-# Execution model
+# Names

 # Conversions: